 If your feta comes submerged in brine, you can reuse the brining solution.
 That’s the best option, as storing feta in its original brine won’t change how salty it is.

 But if there isn’t enough brine to work with, that’s not a big deal.
 You can make your own brine by dissolving 2 teaspoons of salt per 1 cup of water, and make as much as you need to cover the cheese.

 The only downside is that the brine might make your feta a bit saltier than it was originally.
 If that’s the case, read the section on spoilage to learn how to deal with that.

 While freezing feta cheese will preserve it for up to six months, the texture and taste of the cheese may change after thawing.
 Because of this, using thawed feta is only recommended in dishes that you will cook.

 To freeze crumbled feta, simply store the crumbles in a tightly sealed container.
 A block of feta can be wrapped in damp paper towels and wax paper before being placed in a tightly sealed container for freezing.

 To thaw feta, place the container in the refrigerator overnight.
 Thawing at room temperature is not recommended.
-Thawed feta should not be refrozen, and should be consumed within one week.
+Thawed feta should only be refrozen if defrosted in the fridge and should be used within a couple of days.